-The Deer Valley MPD allows these Lots to be developed according to the number of units assigned, with no maximum size provided that setbacks, building height, and open space requirements are met, or using the UE formula where each UE is equivalent to 2,000 sf of residential floor area developed as a mix of unit sizes without restriction as to the number of units.
+The Deer Valley MPD allows these Lots to be developed according to the number of units assigned, with no maximum size provided that building height and open space requirements are met, or using the UE formula where each UE is equivalent to 2,000 sf of residential floor area developed as a mix of unit sizes without restriction as to the number of units.

 Lots F, G and H are currently vacant, utilized as a temporary parking lot (Exhibits D, E, and F- existing conditions).
-The Goldener Hirsch Inn was constructed with a total of 11,104 sf of residential floor area as 20 units, in addition to a total of 3,221 sf of commercial and support commercial floor area and a small (approximately 500 sf) conference room on the second floor.
-Silver Lake Village No. 1 Subdivision identifies 10,000 sf of commercial uses for Lot D and the Deer Valley MPD identifies 2,062 sf of commercial are "developed space".
-The plat is to be consistent with the as-built conditions and the Deer Valley MPD, in terms of the allowable commercial area.
-The applicant will provide more information on this for the October meeting.
+The Goldener Hirsch Inn was constructed with a total of 11,104 sf of residential floor area as 20 units, in addition to a total of 3,221 sf of commercial and support commercial uses (restaurant, lounge, lobby, front desk) and a small (approximately 500 sf) conference room (support meeting space) on the second floor.
+Silver Lake Village No. 1 Subdivision identifies 10,000 sf of commercial uses for Lot D and the Deer Valley MPD identifies 2,062 sf of commercial for Lot D. The plat amendment is consistent with the as-built conditions for Lot D and the Deer Valley MPD, as amended.